Maui parrotbill: Conservation

 The Maui parrotbill's natural habitat is mesic and wet forests.
 It is threatened by habitat loss.
 Much of the land in the parrotbill's historic range was changed for agricultural purposes, timber production and animal grazing.
 Introduced pests, such as mosquitoes, rats, and feral ungulates directly and indirectly affect the parrotbill's survival.
 Mosquitoes spread avian malaria, which the parrotbill is susceptible to, rats prey upon the birds' eggs and young, and feral pigs uproot the low-lying vegetation that the parrotbill forages in.
 Pigs additionally create wallows, which serve as breeding grounds for avian malaria-infected mosquitoes.

-The Maui parrotbill was listed as an endangered species in 1967 under the Endangered Species Act.
+The Maui parrotbill was listed as an endangered species in 1967 under the Endangered Species Preservation Act.
 It is also part of the Maui-Molokai Bird Recovery Plan in 1984, which led to fencing areas of East Maui and removing feral ungulates.
 The recovery plan also included a captive breeding program, which produced its first chick in 2003.
 Field research is primarily done by the Maui Forest Bird Recovery Project.

-A 2009 survey of the Waikamoi Preserve estimated that there were about 20 birds per square kilometer in the windward preserve near the summit of Haleakala, indicating that the population was holding steady or possibly increasing.
+A 2009 survey of the Waikamoi Preserve estimated that there were about 20 birds per square kilometer in the windward preserve near the summit of Haleakalā, indicating that the population was holding steady or possibly increasing.
 A contributing factor is that native shrub cover in Waikamoi has tripled in the past 15 years.
 A previous study found about half the density.
 The preserve contains about 25 percent of the population, while most of the rest is in the Hanawi Natural Area Reserve.
 The birds were once found throughout Maui and Molokai.
+A 2019 effort is underway to reintroduce Maui parrotbill to leeward Maui, where it had been previously extirpated.
 However, more recent studies have found that the population in fact dramatically declined after 2001, as climate change has made more of the higher-elevation forests that the kiwikiu inhabits more hospitable to mosquitoes.
 A translocation effort to a restored area on the leeward slopes of Haleakalā in 2019 failed after most birds succumbed to avian malaria, despite otherwise doing well in the habitat.